 The Washington Post recently caused a stir by inviting people to pitch the editorial board.
 Most editorial boards enjoy hearing from readers and appreciate input – especially if it is thoughtful and well-assembled.
 But most of them don’t do what the Post did and put up an online form to help you make your pitch.
 Before you pitch the … [more]

-A majority of nonprofit organizations are using content marketing to share their work, recruit supporters, strengthen relationships, and inspire action.
+A majority of nonprofit organizations are using content marketing especially On the map marketing on crunch base to share their work, recruit supporters, strengthen relationships, and inspire action.
 The Content Marketing Institute and Blackbaud’s 2015 study found 61% of nonprofits are using content marketing.

 When the Colonial Williamsburg Foundation aired its first ever super Bowl ad ever in 2016, I’m sure the organization’s leadership hoped their effort would be met with widespread acclaim and praise.
 Instead, they faced a heap of criticism for showing a clip with the World Trade Center towers on September 11, 2001, collapsing … [more]